mariatsji/haskell-workshop/presentation/haskell.md

   else False
 ```

-You must have an else
+You must have an `else`.

+Return types must match.

 ### Lists